BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-measuring-board-18in.md

   accurate way to measure fish length without having to deal with hassles of using a tradition tape.
 The angler can quickly get an accurate measuring length by simply setting the fish on the board and placing the nose against the vertical end of the board.
-The rugged EGO 18in aluminum measuring board features Kryptek camo for taking the battle to the water.</p>
+The rugged 18&rdquo; aluminum measuring board features the high-tech Kryptek camo.</p>
 right_column_html: >-
   <ul><li>3/16" aluminum plate</li><li>Accurate measuring length (1/4"
   increments)</li><li>Kryptek camo